 To do it, lie on your back on the floor with your legs elevated onto an exercise ball.
-Once you're comfortable to continue, you need to bend your knees to roll the ball towards you, hold for a second, and then slowly roll it back again.
-This backwards movement will cause your torso to leave the floor more and more as the ball slides under you, which makes it great for your back and core.
+Once you’re comfortable to continue, you need to bend your knees to roll the ball towards you, hold for a second, and then slowly roll it back again.
+This backwards movement will cause your torso to leave the floor more and more as the ball slides under you, making it great for your back and core.

 You can have a list of the best hamstring exercises without some kind of deadlift.
-They're an amazing full leg workout in one exercise.
+They’re an amazing full leg workout in one exercise.
 The Romanian deadlift is a great variation that completely isolates your hamstrings in a way that very few other leg exercises can actually do.
-It forces a complete contraction and with perfect form, it is likely going to be the most effective hamstring strengthener in the list.
+It forces a complete contraction, and with perfect form, it will likely be the most effective hamstring strengthener on the list.

-To perform it, you need to start in a standard deadlift position so that you can get the bar off the ground.
+To perform it, you need to start in a standard deadlift position to get the bar off the ground.
 From there, lower the bar and push your glutes and hips backwards until your hamstrings are completely extended.
 After that, contract as you bring your hips back forwards to complete the rep. Keep a straight back as always with the deadlift, and you’ll feel the effects in no time.

-Staying with some of the bigger lifts in the list, the power snatch is another of the best exercises you could ever choose from too.
+Staying with some of the bigger lifts on the list, the power snatch is another of the best exercises you could ever choose from too.
 The power snatch is another compound exercise (which already has a tonne of benefits), but it undeniably still hits the hamstrings hard.
 It’s reasonably simple once you manage to master it and will likely be in your next workout.